 One of JB's fellow Senior Lecturers colleagues at the RNCM was Keith Bond, who'd also been organ scholar of Corpus Christi College, Cambridge (two before JB!).

-When Ronald Frost became unwell after being with us for wonderful 2 years, Keith Bond succeeded him.
+When Ronald Frost became unwell after being with us for two wonderful years, Keith Bond succeeded him.
 This also was a most creative time for us all.
 Keith's wife, Ruth, became music secretary and everything flourished.